 A global installation (package available to all users) is forced, even if Octave is not being run with administrative privileges.
 The user must have write access to the global package store.

 Install a package directly from the Octave Forge repository.
 This requires an internet connection and the cURL library.

 Security risk: no verification of the package is performed before the installation.
-There are no signature for packages, or checksums to confirm the correct file was downloaded.
+There are no signatures for packages, or checksums to confirm the correct file was downloaded.
 It has the same security issues as manually downloading the package from the Octave Forge repository and installing it.

 The package manager will print the output of all commands as they are performed.

-pkg install -forge
+pkg install -forge <package_name> to update

 Uninstall named packages.
 For example,